-ARPA-E expects to retain copies of all Full Applications, Replies to Reviewer Comments, and other submissions.
+ARPA-E expects to retain copies of all Notices of Intent, Full Applications, Replies to Reviewer Comments, and other submissions.
 No submissions will be returned.
 By applying to ARPA-E for funding, Applicants consent to ARPA-E's retention of their submissions.